Emergency!: Impact on emergency medical services

-Prior to Emergency!, ambulances had been operating for decades in the United States.
+Before Emergency!, ambulances had been operating for decades in the United States.
 However, their crews rarely had training beyond basic first aid.
 Most states did not license them to perform more advanced medical treatment.
 The alternative was to staff ambulances with traditional healthcare professionals like doctors, which was expensive and posed recruitment challenges.

 Writing in the University of Baltimore Law Review in 2007, Paul Bergman argued that Emergency! encouraged the growth of EMS.
 The conclusion is shared by Yokey and Sutherland in the book Emergency!
 Behind the Scenes.
 Bergman acknowledges that some of this trend had already been in motion, due to developments such as the 1966 report Accidental Death and Disability: The Neglected Disease of Modern Society and California's Wedworth-Townsend Act in 1970.
 In 1971, there were only 12 paramedic services operating in the United States.
 In the first three years that Emergency! aired, 46 out of 50 states enacted laws that allowed paramedics to practice.
 On a federal level, the 1974 Emergency Medical Services Systems Act was enacted to encourage the trend.
-By 1982, half the American population was within ten minutes' reach of a paramedic unit.
+By 1982, half of the American population was within ten minutes' reach of a paramedic unit.

 The show was referenced during a debate in the Health Committee of the California State Assembly, during the passage of a bill to make the Wedworth-Townsend Act permanent.
 A 1977 Newsweek article wrote that "[t]he television series Emergency! helped create a national demand for such services."
 In a 1993 paper, Byron K. Toma argued that it "helped convince the public that they are entitled to the highest levels of emergency medical aid technologically available."

 In episode 17 of season 3, "Fools", singer Bobby Sherman plays an arrogant intern who shows disdain for John and Roy ... until he is sent out with them by Dr. Brackett to see exactly what they do.
 Sherman's character changes his mind quickly upon watching them perform a harrowing rescue.
 In real life, Sherman would leave show business and become an EMT.
 He worked with paramedics and taught CPR and first aid and subsequently joined the Los Angeles Police Department Reserve Officer Program.
 He served as a training officer for many years and would be promoted to the rank of Captain; Sherman credited his role on that episode of Emergency! as a guiding force in his choice of career change.